Christina Gough

 Christina Maria Gough (born 18 February 1994) is a German cricketer who plays for the national cricket team as an all-rounder.
 She has twice been involved in setting a new record for a team's highest score without losing a wicket across all Twenty20 Internationals.

-As of the end of the 2021 cricket season, Gough also had the highest career batting average of any player in Women's Twenty20 Internationals (WT20Is), with an average of 42.23 from 22 matches, in which she scored a total of 549 runs.

 Early life and career

 Gough was born in Hamburg to a German mother and English father.
 She was raised in Birmingham, England, where she attended Solihull School in Solihull, West Midlands.
 She began playing cricket at the age of 10, initially in the garden with her older brother, and then with a club.
-In 2020, she told die tageszeitung (translation):
+In 2020, she told Die Tageszeitung [translation]:

 From 2007 to 2011, Gough played in junior teams for Warwickshire, England.
 Between 2014 and 2016, she played three matches for Oxford University women against Cambridge University women.
 In 2016, she completed a Master of Arts in Modern Languages (German) at St Hilda's College, Oxford, and returned to Hamburg, where she had already spent a year abroad during her tertiary studies.

 Domestic career

 In 2012, Gough was part of the Warwickshire first XI, which was Division 2 champion in that season's Women's County Championship.
 Gough returned to play for Warwickshire for the 2022 Women's Twenty20 Cup.
+She played for Staffordshire in the 2023 West Midlands Regional Cup.

 Since moving to Hamburg, Gough has played for the THCC Rot-Gelb women's team, which won the German Women's Bundesliga championship in 2019.
 She has also been playing association football, for Altona 93.